Exclusive 8-Day Photo Tour to Kenya

 Why is this specifically a photo tour?

-• we have plenty of space in the cars, nobody has to sit in the middle
+• there’s plenty of space in the cars, nobody has to sit in the middle

-• the local guides also photograph or film hemselves and can therefore help us find the right angle or the best light – and of course they are very knowledgeable about the animals and their behavior
+• the local guide also photograph or film himself and can therefore help us find the right angle or the best light – and of course he is very knowledgeable about the animals and their behavior

-• as wildlife photographers we can help you take the best photo (and also tell you something about most animals)
+• as a wildlife photographer I can help you take the best photo (and also tell you something about most animals)

 • there is no rush to find the next animal and check off a list; we take pictures as long as we want and no one asks ‘are you ready yet?’ – you’re with like-minded people!